Rama Sithanen

-In 2011, Dr Sithanen worked as Director of Strategy at the African Development Bank.
+In 2011, Sithanen worked as Director of Strategy at the African Development Bank.
 In the same year he took up the role of Chairman and Director of International Financial Services ("IFS"), a large management company in Mauritius.
 In 2016, he became the Chairman of Sanne Group PLC's Mauritius branch, following its acquisition of IFS.
 Between 2013 and 2017, he chaired the Rwanda Development Board.
 In 2022, Apex Group, a global financial solution provider, acquired Sanne Group PLC and in 2023 Dr Sithanen has become Independent Director and Chairperson of Apex Group's Mauritius group of companies.

 Background and education

 Dr Sithanen comes from a modest background, due to poverty he was forced to abandon school to work at an early age.
 However, later on, young Rama took back his studies and went to London School of Economics to read economics and completed a Bsc (Econ) First Class Honours and a Msc (Econ) with distinction.
 Later on, during his mandate as Finance minister he obtained a PhD in Politics at the age of 51, while his thesis was 'An examination of alternative electoral systems for Mauritius' from Brunel University.